miklevin/MikeLev.in/_posts/2023-05-18-if-you-ve-gotta-be-a-shoalin-it-s-good-to-be-philadelphian.md

 over-compensation for being a New Yorker without without being able to feel any of the ***cool*** that's supposed to go with it, like that Manhattanites or Brooklynites feel, might be flung at you like a sudden cut-off in traffic.
-If you dare make eye-contact, you see some small person looking at you as if in a great personal triumph.
+If you dare make eye-contact, you see some self-satisfied person looking at you as if in a great personal triumph, like they scored a point in a sport.

-Where I live is not no vibe, no-sirree!
+Where I live is not my vibe, no-sirree!
 Were I not a Philadelphian, I might even find it intimidating.
 As a Philadelphian, I can at least relate.
 I mean hey, good 'ol city of brotherly love has at least one world-class everything.
 One world-class restaurant, one world-class museum, one world-class university,